nlenno1/moviewiki-ms3/README.md

 - Moderate Content being submitted by Users
 - Actor/Actresses profiles
 - Add computer location to User profile to change movie age restrictions depending on country
+- User Watched & Want To Watch design change when clicked rather than text change (from Peer Review Testing)
+- Add Like/Dislike Movie button (from Peer Review Testing)

 # Technologies Used